ksxatompackages/require-anywhere/README.md

 ### Users can also add more paths by settings

 Just go to Settings (<kbd>Ctrl+,</kbd>) → Packages → require-anywhere, then do something

+You need to reload Atom to apply settings